-Our story
+L’Epicerie story

 L’Epicerie: Where France and Whakatāne Meet

-As pioneers of French gastronomy in the Eastern Bay, we made everything from scratch: buttery pastries, artisan breads, roasted coffee, and house-made deli goods — all served with warmth and that unmistakable French energy (“enthousiasme” !).
+In 2011, L’Epicerie opened Whakatāne’s first French deli and café, followed by a second, larger café - L’Epicerie Larder - on Commerce Street in 2015.
+Among the first to bring this style of French food experience to the Eastern Bay, L’Epicerie became known for food made from scratch: buttery pastries, artisan breads, roasted coffee, and house-made deli goods - all served with warmth and unmistakable French enthusiasm.

 Locals and travellers alike embraced the experience.
 L’Epicerie quickly became a community hub - a place to connect, taste, and feel transported.